T0m2sT/Bob_The_Destructor/docs/README.md

 **The Pattern**

-We leveraged the Observer style provided by Java AWT (`KeyListener`) to receive events, and applied a small parsing layer that behaves like a Command/Interpreter for inputs: `ActionParser` translates key codes into domain actions and coordinates one-shot behavior using an `InputReader` buffer.
+We leveraged the **Observer** style provided by Java AWT (`KeyListener`) to receive events, and applied a small parsing layer that behaves like a Command/Interpreter for inputs: `ActionParser` translates key codes into domain actions and coordinates one-shot behavior using an `InputReader` buffer.

 This combination cleanly separates event capture from action semantics.
+We also abstained from using Lanterna's implementation as it had a few drawbacks.
+This implementation allows for multiple Key Events per frame while having a clean implementation separate from the GUI.

 **Implementation**

 - Event capture buffer: [`controller/input/InputReader.java`](../src/main/java/com/ldtsfeup2526/bobTheDestructor/controller/input/InputReader.java#L9-L56) implements `KeyListener`, maintaining `inputPressed` and `inputFinished` lists; `updateInputPressed()` updates inputs each frame.
 - Parsing to actions: [`controller/input/ActionParser.java`](../src/main/java/com/ldtsfeup2526/bobTheDestructor/controller/input/ActionParser.java#L8-L59) maps key codes to `Action` values and marks single-shot actions (`SPACE`, `ENTER`, `ESCAPE`) as finished.
-- Wiring in boot: `Game` creates the parser and passes its `InputReader` into the GUI, so the same listener receives events; see [`Game.java` boot](../src/main/java/com/ldtsfeup2526/bobTheDestructor/Game.java#L26-L31).
+- Wiring in boot: `Game` creates the parser and passes its `InputReader` into the GUI, so the same listener receives events and focuses keyboard while using Lanterna's screen; see [`Game.java` boot](../src/main/java/com/ldtsfeup2526/bobTheDestructor/Game.java#L26-L31).

 **Consequences**